Moving to Spain to work? Find out if you need a visa or permit to work in Spain, and the procedures for applying for your Spanish work permit.

 Do you need a work visa in Spain?

-If you’re from the EU/EEA or Switzerland, you can live and work in Spain without restriction.
+Moving to Spain as an EU/EEA or Switzerland is simple; you can live and work in Spain without restriction.

-Most non-EU citizens will need a work permit, although there are some exceptions, such as academics or scientists working on specific projects, or close relatives who are joining family members who have been working in Spain for a year or more.
+Most non-EU citizens will need a work permit, although there are some exceptions, such as academics or scientists working on specific projects, or close relatives who are joining family members working in Spain for a year or more.

 Working in Spain as an employee